hapax/hapax.github.io/assets/chuzenji.md

 mountain were closed to women, horses and cows for over a thousand years.

-The town, called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), is defined by its proximity to other things than any unique spirit of its own.
+The town, called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), is defined by its proximity to other things rather than any intrinsic properties.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake1.png" />